gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 ---

-The captain was indeed upstairs–three flights of polished granite stairs, to be exact.
+The captain was indeed upstairs–three flights of granite stairs worn smooth by a slow waterfall of feet.
 The brass handrail beside them had been worn shiny-smooth by generations of hands.
 Clerks in blue jackets bustled past the trio from Starboard Town, squawking "shortage" and "inventory" to one another like strange flightless birds.

 Erileine was so busy gawking at the tapestries on the walls and the statues frowning sternly between them that she stumbled on every tenth